Doug Ducey

-Ducey was Arizona state treasurer from 2011 to 2015.
-On November 4, 2014, he was elected to the governorship; he took office on January 5, 2015.
-He was reelected in 2018.
+Originally from Ohio, Ducey moved to Arizona to attend Arizona State University (ASU), where he earned a Bachelor of Science degree in finance.
+He began a career in sales and marketing and became chief executive officer of Cold Stone Creamery in 1995.
+He sold the company in 2007 and was elected Arizona state treasurer in 2010.
+Ducey won the 2014 Arizona Republican primary for Governor of Arizona and defeated Democratic businessman Fred DuVal in the general election; he took office on January 5, 2015.
+He was reelected by a wide margin in 2018, defeating Democratic nominee David Garcia.

 Ducey's fellow Republican governors elected him chair of the Republican Governors Association for 2021 and co-chair in 2022.
+Ducey had been mentioned as a possible candidate for the U.S. Senate, but declined to run in the 2024 election against incumbent Kyrsten Sinema.
+He left office on January 2, 2023, and was succeeded by Democrat Katie Hobbs.
+In June 2023, he was announced as CEO of Citizens for Free Enterprise, a political action committee focused on economic freedom.

 Early life and education

 Ducey was born and raised in Toledo, Ohio.
 He is the son of Madeline Scott and Douglas Roscoe, a former member of the Toledo Police Department.

 His parents divorced and in 1975 his mother married businessman Michael Ducey, to whom she remained married until 1981.
 Michael Ducey adopted Roscoe and his siblings in 1976; Roscoe's last name was legally changed to his adoptive father's.

 Ducey graduated from St. John's Jesuit High School in 1982 and moved to Arizona to attend Arizona State University (ASU) while working at Hensley & Co., the Anheuser-Busch distributor owned by the family of Cindy McCain.
 He graduated in 1986 with a Bachelor of Science degree in finance.